-The findings from the present study demonstrate that glucose metabolism can increase in brown adipocytes in the absence of UCP1mediated uncoupled respiration and heat production.
+The in vivo and in vitro findings from the present study demonstrate that glucose metabolism can increase in brown adipocytes despite defects in UCP1-mediated uncoupled respiration and heat production.

-In mouse primary brown adipocytes treated with CL 316,243, glucose is transported into the cell and through the action of diacylglycerol acyltransferase 2 feeds into specialized lipid droplet pools, which are simultaneously hydrolyzed (14).
+In mouse primary brown adipocytes treated with CL 316,243, glucose is transported into the cell and through the action of diacylglycerol acyltransferase 2, feeds into specialized lipid droplet pools which are simultaneously hydrolyzed (14).
 The released free fatty acids are then either rapidly oxidized or activate UCP1 in mitochondria (14).
-Our findings of similar β 3 adrenergic receptor-stimulated 18F-FDG/2-deoxy-3H-glucose uptake between WT and UCP1 KO brown adipocytes suggest that UCP1 (thermogenic) function does not provide feedback, on the initial step at least, of this concerted process.
+Our findings of similar β 3 adrenergic receptor stimulated 18F-FDG/2-deoxy-3H-glucose uptake between WT and UCP1 KO brown adipocytes suggest that UCP1 (thermogenic) function does not provide feedback, on the initial step at least, of this concerted process.